andrewalford1/andrewalford1/README.md

       <h4>September 2016 - July 2019 | Northumbria University</h4>
     </hgroup>
     <p>
-      As part of my degree I worked on many projects for both Games and Animation modules.
-These projects utalised numerous technologies such as Unity, Unreal Engine, C++, C# and THREE.JS.
+      As part of my degree, I worked on many projects for both Games and Animation modules.
+These projects utilised numerous technologies such as Unity, Unreal Engine, C++, C# and THREE.JS.
     </p>
     <p>
     Whilst at University, I also designed and implemented CPU Online, a web-based CPU simulator.
 Written in Unity and C#, CPU Online was designed to educate students on the fundamentals of computer science.
 This work carried out as part of my undergraduate dissertation.